Bikachu/Scrapy-Python/README.md

 To run this program in cmd:

               - cd Desktop
               - cd gold_table
               - python Goldcal.py
- - you need enter two dates (the available date will be provided before you enter)
+              - enter two dates (the available date will be provided before you enter)
- - the second date you entered should be "earlier" than the first date you entered, for example: if you entered 2018-02-18, then the next date should like 2018-02-16, not date like 2018-02-19.
+              - the second date entered should be "earlier" than the first date you entered, for example: if you entered 2018-02-18, then the next date should like 2018-02-16, not date like 2018-02-19.